simple2d/simple2d/README.md

 ---

-# Creating Apps with Simple 2D
+# Creating apps with Simple 2D

 Making 2D apps is simple!
 Let's create a window and draw a triangle...